 This option can be especially beneficial if you have a huge amount of timber wood scraps that you want to dispose of.

 The Bottom Line

-While you can stain the pressure-treated wooden deck, the stain may not last long if you do not follow the right procedure.
+While you can easily stain the pressure-treated wooden deck in a DIY way, the stain may not last long if you do not follow the right procedure.

 Make sure you choose the best stain quality and complete the task with patience.

 If, however, your old deck is completely weathered it’s good to dispose of the wood safely and rebuild rather than staining.

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.
 He had worked as a painter for more than a decade to serve the customers in areas such as Charleston, Mount Pleasant, Beaufort, Georgetown, SC (South Carolina).
 Today in his free time, he likes to read and write about the newer techniques that are being implemented in his profession.
 You may read more about him here or get in touch with him here.